 Silks is a play-to-earn metaverse, meaning collectors can earn rewards by playing the game, which mirrors the thoroughbred horse-racing industry, complete with thoroughbred racehorses sold as NFTs.

-The NFTs depict horses modeled after real-life thoroughbreds.
+The NFTs are “digital clones” of real-life thoroughbreds, and they track real details of the horses’ lives and careers.
 When a real-world horse wins a race, the person who owns the horse’s NFT in the Silks metaverse earns a reward.